Skip to main content

 $40.8 billion

 Stanford Management Company oversees a $40.8 billion endowment and a broader $47.7 billion Merged Pool that includes Stanford Health Care capital reserves.
-SMC posted 14.3 percent on the Merged Pool in fiscal 2025 -- five-year annualized of 11.7 percent, ten-year of 9.4 percent.
+SMC posted 14.3 percent on the Merged Pool in fiscal 2025, five-year annualized of 11.7 percent, ten-year of 9.4 percent.
 Silicon Valley proximity gives Stanford unusually deep venture capital relationships, and the portfolio carries large allocations to PE, venture, and real assets.
+Robert Wallace serves as CEO of Stanford Management Company.

 Focus